Successful marketers know how to go the extra mile when promoting their brands, products, and services.

 For example, are you affiliated with any charities?

 These types of core values can stimulate emotions within customers and ultimately lead to more sales.
-Here’s an example from the Warby Parker website:
+Here’s a past example from the Warby Parker website:

 Warby Parker sells glasses.
 But that’s not all they do.
 Through their buy a pair, give a pair program, they have been able to donate more than three million pairs of glasses to people all over the world.